mesudip/nginx-proxy/README.md

  It is saved under directory `/etc/ssl/certs` and the private key is located inside directoy `/etc/ssl/private`

+ **Using your Own SSL certificate**:
+ If you already have a ssl certificate that you want to use, copy it under the `/etc/ssl/certs` directory and it's key under the directory `/etc/ssl/private` file should be named `domain.crt` and `domain.key`.

+ Wildcard certificates can be used.
+For example to use `*.example.com` wildcard, you should create files
+`/etc/ssl/certs/*.example.com.crt` and `/etc/ssl/private/*.example.com.key` in the container's filesystem.

+**Note that `*.blah` or `*` is not a valid wildcard.**

+`/etc/ssl/certs/*.example.com.crt` certificate will :
+- be used for `host1.example.com`
+- be used for `www.example.com`
+- not be used for `xyz.host1.example.com`
+- not be used for `example.com`

  ***DHPARAM_SIZE :***
  Default size of DH key used for https connection is `2048`bits.
 The key size can be changed by changing `DHPARAM_SIZE` environment variable

 ##### Manually obtaining certificate.
- You can manually obtain Let's encrypt certificate using the nginx-proxy container when `VIRTUAL_HOST` begins with `https://` or has port `443`.
+ You can manually obtain Let's encrypt certificate using the nginx-proxy container.
  Note that you must set ip in  DNS entry to point the correct server.

  To issue a certificate for a domain you can simply use this command.